deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 Each week amounts to 1% of your final grade in the course.
 It doesn't seem like much, but it adds up! <br />

 I may occasionally give some short feedback on improving your tweets.
-Even if you're getting 10/10 based on completion, my advice is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection).
+Even if you're getting full points based on completion, my advice is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your [Final Reflection](https://deanna-stover.github.io/coursesCNU/2020/idst270fall2020/final-reflection).
 You'll be *required* to use some of your own tweets in that reflection, so take your tweets seriously!

 _____